Particle-induced X-ray emission (PIXE)

 What is PIXE used for?

 PIXE can be used to analyze the elemental composition of geological samples, archeological specimens, thin films, and proteins.
 The method is often used in archaeology and art conservation for dating objects, as it is a non-destructive method and does not harm the artifact.
-MicroPIXE (X-ray emission with a micro-focused beam) is also used in protein analysis for the purpose of determining the elemental composition of liquid and crystalline proteins.
+MicroPIXE (X-ray emission with a micro-focused beam) is also used in protein analysis to determine the elemental composition of liquid and crystalline proteins.

 PIXE can be combined with RBS measurements (Rutherford backscattering spectrometry) to help identify heavy elements.
 Due to their similar masses, heavy elements may have only small differences in RBS backscattered energies, making identifying different elements challenging.
 However, these elements might be seen in a PIXE spectrum, which helps determine the elemental composition.